Cellular structures using $\textbf{U}_q$-tilting modules: Introduction

-\item Finally, in Section~\ref{sec-examples} we have collected a list of examples that fit into our framework of cellularity.
-In fact, we briefly sketch how to obtain cellular structures on all the examples mentioned before.
-This includes one example of a graded cellular structure, namely the Temperley-Lieb algebra $\cal{TL}_d(\delta)$ which we discuss in detail. \end{itemize} \paragraph*{\textbf{Acknowledgements}} We like to thank Ben Cooper, Michael Ehrig, Matt Hogancamp, Johannes K\"ubel, Gus Lehrer, Paul Martin, Andrew Mathas, Volodymyr Mazorchuk, Steen Ryom-Hansen and Paul Wedrich for helpful comments and discussions.
+\begin{rem} Instead of working with the infinite-dimensional algebra $\Uq$, we could also work with a finite-dimensional, quasi-hereditary algebra (with a suitable anti-involution).
+By using results summarized in \cite[Appendix]{don1}, our constructions will go through very much in the same spirit as for $\Uq$.
+However, using $\Uq$ has some advantages.
+For example, we can construct an abundance of cellular bases (for the explicit construction of our basis we need ``weight spaces'' such that e.g. \eqref{eq-uniquemap} or \fullref{lem-cell1} work).
+Having several cellular bases is certainly an advantage, although calculating these is in general a non-trivial task.
+(For example, getting an explicit understanding of the endomorphisms giving rise to the cellular basis is a tough challenge, but see \cite{rw} for some crucial steps in this direction.)
+As a direct consequence of the existence of many cellular bases: most of the algebras appearing in our list of examples above can be additionally equipped with a $\Z$-grading.
+The basis elements from \fullref{thm-cell} can be chosen such that our approach leads to a $\Z$-graded cellular basis in the sense of \cite{hm}.
+We make this more precise in case of the Temperley--Lieb algebras, but one could for instance also recover the $\Z$-graded cellular bases of the Brauer algebras from \cite{ehst} from our approach.
+We stress that in both cases the cellular bases in \cite[Sections 4 and 6]{gl} are not $\Z$-graded.
+To keep the paper within reasonable boundaries, we do not treat the graded setup in detail. \end{rem} \paragraph*{\textbf{Acknowledgements}} We would like to thank Ben Cooper, Michael Ehrig, Matt Hogancamp, Johannes K\"ubel, Gus Lehrer, Paul Martin, Andrew Mathas, Volodymyr Mazorchuk, Steen Ryom-Hansen and Paul Wedrich for helpful comments and discussions, and the referees for further useful comments.
 H.H.A. would like to thank the Institut Mittag-Leffler for the hospitality he enjoyed there during the final stages of this work.
 C.S. is very grateful to the Max-Planck Institute in Bonn for the extraordinary support and excellent working conditions.
 A large part of her research was worked out during her stay there.
-D.T. likes to thank the dark Danish winter for very successfully limiting his non-work options and the Australian long blacks for pushing him forward.
+D.T. would like to thank the dark Danish winter for very successfully limiting his non-work options and the Australian long blacks for pushing him forward.